fabiooreff/Projecte-Battlebot-Java/README.md

 ##### java.util.List

 # Execute
-#### When execute the command /help the bot returns message with information of the bot functions, i have also created an on-screen keyboard so that i do not have to write all the functions.
+#### When /help is executed the bot returns message with information of the bot functions.
 ![](Pic1.png)